 Taylor began painting as a student at the University of Memphis (BFA, Art History, 1996).
 On New Year’s Eve of 1992, he made a resolution to paint three paintings a day, every day, for the entire year.
 By the end of 1993, Taylor had begun exhibiting the fruits of his labor.
 Showing paintings regularly ever since, he has not strayed far from the hard-edged cartoon style that marked his initial efforts.
 Primarily painted in acrylics with screen printed and stenciled elements, Taylor’s output has tapered somewhat from his earlier, dizzyingly prolific period.
-Johnny Taylor’s paintings may be found in galleries in Asbury Park, Austin, Boston, Los Angeles, Memphis, Santa Fe and Zürich.
+Johnny Taylor’s paintings may be found in galleries in Austin, Boston, Los Angeles, New Orleans, New York, Memphis and Zürich.

 Johnny Taylor currently resides in Los Angeles, CA.